-By and large, your choice of extra-curricular activities should be guided by your interests.
-There is nothing intrinsically better about a cultural organization, a literary society, or the football team.
-Leadership in one or two things rather than membership in many is probably more meaningful, but really, this is an area where you should simply do what appeals to you.
-It may well be true that activities which involve taking care of people (children, the elderly, and the homeless) are appealing to health professional schools, but so are activities that demand judgment, efficiency, organization, and team work.
+Sustained engagement and demonstrated leadership in one or two things is more meaningful than membership in many groups.
+It is true that service activities that involve taking care of others in need are appealing to health professional schools, but so are activities that demand judgment, efficiency, organization, and team work.
 Do what suits you.
 You don't have to find all the right activities for you in your first year, but depth of involvement in an activity often leads to leadership opportunities, and this type of commitment is something that is valued by health professional schools.
 Finally, community involvement outside of Columbia is also something to consider.
 Healthcare is a service profession, and so demonstrating that you have a history of serving others can be important.
-Community work also provides you with the opportunity to interact with people really different from yourself, an interpersonal skill that is crucial for healthcare providers.
+Community work also can provide you with the opportunity to interact with people really different from yourself, an interpersonal skill that is crucial for healthcare providers.

-Paid employment must also be seen as an extra-curricular activity.
-It is recognized that some students must work in order to help contribute to their college expenses and families.
-Although it would be a great learning experience to work in some medically related environment – a doctor's office, a hospital, a lab – this is not always possible.
+Paid employment should also be viewed as an extracurricular activity.
+Health professional admissions deans recognize that many students must work in order to contribute to their college expenses and families.
+Although it would be a great learning experience to work in a medically related environment – a doctor's office, a hospital, a lab – this is not always possible.
 However, a great many non-medical jobs will help you develop preprofessional competencies that are important for a future career in healthcare such as responsibility, integrity, judgment, good humor, team work, and the ability to deal well with the public.
 All of these things and many more are of interest to medical schools.
 The point is to do whatever you are doing well and look for opportunities where you will grow and develop as an individual.